aws/aws-fpga/README.md

 z1d.xlarge/c5.4xlarge and z1d.2xlarge/c5.8xlarge instance types would provide the fastest execution time with 30GiB+ and 60GiB+ of memory respectively.
 Developers who want to save on cost, could start coding and run simulations on low-cost instances, like t2.2xlarge, and move to the aforementioned larger instances to run the synthesis of their acceleration code.

 AWS marketplace offers multiple versions of the FPGA Developer AMI.
-The following compatibility table describes the mapping of currently supported developer kit versions to AMI versions:
+The following section table describes the mapping of currently supported developer kit versions to AMI versions.

+## Xilinx tool support

 | Developer Kit Version | Tool Version Supported | Compatible FPGA Developer AMI Version |
 |-----------|-----------|------|